anatoidea/BetaSuite/README.md

 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
     * `pip uninstall onnxruntime`
     * `pip install onnxruntime-gpu`
 * Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
-In the first section of the file, change gpu_enabled=0 to `gpu_enabled=1`.
+In the first section of the file, comment out the CPU `providers` line and uncomment the line corresponding to your GPU hardware (probably CUDA).
 * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
     * `c:` where c is the letter of the drive that InstallFolder is located on
     * `cd InstallFolder/BetaSuite-0.2.4/` where InstallFolder is your InstallFolder